 For example, if you’re offering a product/service, you’ll want to know how important variety is to customers.
 You will also want to know if customers plan to buy certain types of products more than others.

 From an operational standpoint, it’s also important to take into consideration profit margins and the resources required for each offering.

 The bottom line is incorporating TURF analysis findings with other market research and operational insights is an excellent way to make research more comprehensive and provide a complete picture of audience preference and market potential.

 Drive Research is a consumer research company that works with organizations across the world to improve products, services, and marketing campaigns.

 Interest in learning more about how TURF analysis can help your organization?
-Email us at [email protected] or give us a call at 315-303-2040.
+Contact us through the form below or email [email protected].